kewinzaq1/cognitr-app/README.md

 ### Running the App

-4. Start the development server using Expo CLI:
+4. Start the development server using Yarn:

    ```bash
    yarn start